JamBrain/JamBrain/src/shrub/src/README.md

 * `item/table_create.php` - run `tools/table_create` to create tables
 * `item/table_destroy.php` - run `tools/table_destroy` to destroy tables

 And as it was suggested above, Doxygen can be used to generate documentation.
 Simply run `doxygen` in the root `shrub` folder.
+If you are creating your own plugin, add its unique calls to its own Doxygen module, but do add the Tables to the `"Tables"` module so all table constants can be found in one place.